Thongloun Sisoulith: As Prime Minister (2016-2021)

-At the 11th National Congress of the Lao People's Revolutionary Party in 2021, he was elected the party's general secretary, and hence de facto leader of Laos, the first civilian with no military background to be general secretary.
+At the 11th National Congress of the Lao People's Revolutionary Party on 15 January 2021, he was elected the party's general secretary, and hence the de facto leader of Laos, becoming the first civilian with no military background to be general secretary.
+Thongloun was sworn into office on 22 March 2021, replacing previous leader Bounnhang Vorachith after the latter's retirement.
+Phankham Viphavanh replaced Thongloun as Prime-minister.